Smart lighting is a more advanced way to light your home.

 Wi-Fi lights

 Wi-Fi is a popular technology for smart lighting because it's familiar.
 Your lights use your home's Wi-Fi network to communicate with each other.
-There are downsides to using this tech, though: your Wi-Fi may get overloaded, the lights don't work when the router is down, and the range is limited to your Wi-Fi signal.
+There are downsides to using this tech, though: your Wi-Fi may be overloaded, the lights don’t work when the router is down and the range is limited to your Wi-Fi signal.

 Bluetooth lights